 Love milk baths, then why not enjoy some milk bath bombs with this easy DIY milk bath bomb recipe!

-- the bath bombs are easier to form and hold together well
+- the DIY bath bomb mix is easier to form and holds together well

-- they float, unlike many homemade bath bomb recipes, milk bath bombs float
+- they float, unlike many homemade bath bomb recipes, a milk bath bomb will float

-- foaming action, they don't just fizz they also make a bubble like froth (no worries it dissipates after a little while)
+- foaming action when dropped into a hot bath tub, they don't just fizz they also make a bubble like froth (no worries it dissipates after a little while)

-- Doesn't leave the powdery residue cornstarch can when added to bath bombs
+- the dry milk powder doesn't leave the powdery residue cornstarch can when added to bath bombs

 Grab Your Supplies: